Review | Ruth Ware’s ingenious ‘One by One’ pays homage to Agatha Christie’s ‘And Then There Were None’

 It’s such a simple premise for a suspense tale; the best ones usually are.
 Christie, however, always said that the plot of “And Then There Were None” gave her the most trouble of any of her novels.
 Ware’s story follows the snow tracks of Dame Agatha’s classic but cunningly swerves off-road at crucial moments with the aid of techie updates.

 The opening of “One by One” consists of the text of a (fictional) BBC News story about twin tragedies that have just occurred in the exclusive French ski resort of St. Antoine: The first catastrophe is an avalanche that killed six people; the second is the murder of four Britons in a ski chalet that had been cut off from the outside world by the aforementioned avalanche.
-All of the guests who’d checked in to that chalet five days earlier worked at Snoop, company that makes a music that app that proudly advertises itself as “Voyeurism for your ears.”
+All of the guests who’d checked in to that chalet five days earlier worked at Snoop, a company that makes a music app that proudly advertises itself as “Voyeurism for your ears.”
 Snoop’s appeal is that it offers users the experience of listening to whatever music other subscribers, including celebrities like, say, Jay-Z or Lady Gaga, are listening to in real time.
 The Snoop workmates who gathered for this work retreat are as hip as their product.
 For instance, Tiger-Blue Esposito (certainly one of the most inspired names for a character) is identified on the company’s website not as the publicist, but as the “head of cool.”

 As we readers quickly learn, the motivation for this retreat isn’t simply employee bonding over winter sports and hot toddies.
 Snoop has become such a sensation that a stupendous buyout offer is on the table.
 One of Snoop’s co-founders wants to take the money and run; the other is adamantly against the buyout.
 The votes of other employees who own shares have broken evenly on both sides.
 The deciding vote turns out to be a former low-level employee who was paid in a couple of shares when the company was a mere start-up.
 Liz is a fade-into-the-woodwork type of gal, and because she abruptly quit the company some time ago, she’s deeply uneasy about being summoned back into the Snoop fold during this combative retreat.
 It turns out she — and everyone else staying at what will be dubbed a “house of horror” — has good reason to feel uneasy.